-- If a student visa is rejected, the total amount paid minus the application fee will be refunded upon proof of visa rejection from DHA. - If a non shore student withdraws or cancels the course after commencement due to visa rejection, the unused tuition fee will be refunded minus the enrolment fee and the cancellation fee of \$500. - Refunds only apply 4 weeks prior to a term commencement.
-Once this period has lapsed, no refund will be issued. - There are no refunds for public holidays or days when a student is absent from class.
+- If a student visa is rejected, the total amount paid minus the lesser of \$500 or 5% of the deposited amount will be refunded upon proof of visa rejection from DHA. - Refunds only apply 4 weeks prior to a term commencement.
+Once this period has lapsed, no refund will be issued. - There are no refunds for public holidays or days when a student is absent from class. - If the cancellation is initiated by AHSI for breaches of the Code of conduct or breaches of the CoE, the student will be charged until the last day of their enrolment.
+The remaining fees will be refunded following the successful request and Refund form sent by the student.

-Any request for refunds must be made in writing using the correct forms and can be lodged either via email or letter to info@ahsi.edu.au.
+Any request for refunds must be made in writing using the correct forms and can be lodged either via email or letter to admissions@ahsi.edu.au.
 Students should state their reasons for requesting a refund and attach any relevant documentary evidence such as a medical certificate.